futoin/cid-tool/README.rst

     username ALL=(ALL) NOPASSWD: /usr/bin/apt-get install
     username ALL=(ALL) NOPASSWD: /usr/bin/apt-get install *
+    username ALL=(ALL) NOPASSWD: /usr/bin/apt-get update
+    username ALL=(ALL) NOPASSWD: /usr/bin/apt-add-repository
+    username ALL=(ALL) NOPASSWD: /usr/bin/apt-add-repository *
+    # Potential security issue, you may want to install GPG keys manually
+    username ALL=(ALL) NOPASSWD: /usr/bin/apt-key add
+    username ALL=(ALL) NOPASSWD: /usr/bin/apt-key add *

     username ALL=(ALL) NOPASSWD: /usr/bin/dnf install
     username ALL=(ALL) NOPASSWD: /usr/bin/dnf install *